GhomKrosmonaute/djs-docs-bot/README.md

-# djs-docs-bot
+# Documantation Discord Bot
 This bot is a direct link between the discord.js documentation and the Discord application.

 ![example](https://media.discordapp.net/attachments/609313381421154304/858094174082826269/unknown.png)